BaconBoyGit/nostos/README.md

     - [Scoping Resources](#scoping-resources)

 ## Running the Project
-Information regarding dependencies, requirements, and commands used to build or run the project
+Information regarding dependencies, requirements, and commands used to build or run the project.
+To run this project, there is a private configuration file used by the front end and the back end.
+Without these files, you will be unable to successfully run the project.
+Please contact the respository owner for access to these files.

 ### Dependencies
 Before running the project, there are several dependencies for the front end and the back end.